updewsprado/updews-swat-hiring-2017/README.md

 2. You will find your take home exam under the
 	"Exams/" folder.

-3. Place your answers on their respective exam folders
+3. Place your answers in their respective exam folders

 4. Don't forget to commit and push to your git branch (No pushing to master branch).
 Only commited and pushed answers will be accepted.